JK Drum Solutions: Drum Set Instruction, Transcriptions and Educational Podcasts

 "What is your day (real) job?"

 This one used to be perhaps the most annoying inquiry but then I read Bill Bruford's Bill Bruford The Autobiography where he wrote about getting the exact same question at his wife's gatherings even after his long list monumental musical achievments.
 I figured if Bill still deals with it I can "roll" with it.
-I understand if a person does not know a musician can make a living without being a renown commercial novelty - but the disbelief that a musician can make a living without having to be a commercial novelty indicates one knows nothing of self-employment or entrepreneurship.
+I understand if a person does not know a musician can make a living without being famous - but the disbelief that a musician can make a living without having to be a commercial novelty indicates one knows nothing of self-employment or entrepreneurship.
 This is exemplified by their insanity of living for a pension they're never going to get.

 "You must love not having to get up early."